yeskas/one-line-logger/README.md

 It's particularly useful if your log-tracking tool shows the output of console.log() on multiple lines and in inverse order (e.g. Datadog, Graylog).

+Uses serialize-error npm library to serialize symbols and non-primitive objects.

 ## Installation

 ```shell